AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_rest_registration.md

 ## Authorization

-Agora Chat RESTful APIs require Bearer HTTP authentication.
+Chat RESTful APIs require Bearer HTTP authentication.
 Every time an HTTP request is sent, the following `Authorization` field must be filled in the request header:

 ```http
 Authorization: Bearer ${YourAppToken}
 ```

 In order to improve the security of the project, Agora uses a token (dynamic key) to authenticate users before they log in to the chat system.
-Agora Chat RESTful APIs only support authenticating users using app tokens.
+Chat RESTful APIs only support authenticating users using app tokens.
 For details, see [Authentication using App Token](./generate_app_tokens?platform=RESTful).

 ## Registering a user

 This method creates a user account.

+For each App Key, the call frequency limit of this method is 100 per second.

 ### HTTP request